ShaneMuir/Cookbook-Recipe-Manager/README.md

 	3. `app.config["SECRET_KEY"] = os.getenv("SECRET_KEY")`
 8. Once the above steps are complete you can try run the application using `python3 main.py`

-### Credits & Acknowledgments
+## Credits & Acknowledgments
 Credit is due to the following names.
 I would like to thank each and everyone who has helped or contributed to my project in any way.
-Please see lsit of names below:
+Please see list of names below:

 - Mentor **Spencer Barriball**
 - Youtuber **Pretty Printed**